 Charge Time

-Toolbox Off (or battery removed) 3.0 hours
+Toolbox Off 3.0 hours

-Toolbox On 7.0 hours
+(or battery removed)

-Operating The Audio Toolbox
+Operating The Studio Toolbox

 Power on and off & software upgrade mode

 The Toolbox can be powered on and off at any time; there is no shutdown procedure.
 You will notice when you turn on the unit that the "running man" moves across the screen while a countdown appears on the bottom of the screen.
 During this time the serial number is visible on the top of the screen.
 Then, you may briefly notice the words "hyper jumping" and then the main menu appears.